Skip to content

 Although most people don’t usually associate Morocco with wine, there are actually plenty of fantastic wineries scattered across Morocco.
 In fact, Morocco is considered to have the best potential for producing high-quality wines thanks to its location near the mountains and cooling breeze from the Atlantic.
 Even though Morocco has fourteen wine-growing districts, certain of them are not widely available.
 Some common, easily-found appellations include Gerrouane, Beni MTtir, Benslimane, and Zenatta, being among the most popular regions Meknes and Essaouira.

-Fans of red wines will be happy to hear that it’s the most popular wine in Morocco, with 75% of the total output being red wine. it´s not a good reason to travel to Morocco?
+Fans of red wines will be happy to hear that it’s the most popular wine in Morocco, with 75% of the total output being red wine.
+Isn’t it a good reason to travel to Morocco?

 5. The Mighty (and multifunctional) Atlas Mountains